Jump to Recipe

 How to make Sweet Potato Smiley Fries

-• Form the dough into a small ball and make the smiley face.
+Step three.
 Take a small piece of dough and roll it into a small ball.
 Press into a flattened circle on the baking sheet.
-To make the smiley face, use a tool like a straw (I used a metal straw) to form two shallow eyes, and a spoon to make a smile.
+To make the smiley face, use a tool like a straw to form two shallow eyes, and a spoon to make a smile.
 Repeat with all of the sweet potato mixtures.
-You should have about 20-23 fries.

 Tips & Tricks